gobuffalo/docs/templates/docs/directory-structure.md

 The contents of this directory are auto-generated.
 <% } %>

 This directory is used by the `buffalo dev` command to rebuild your project on every change.
-Here are put the temporary files Buffalo works with.
+The temporary files that Buffalo works with are put here.

 ### database.yml